-Hi, it looks like you’re using an outdated browser.
+Hi, it looks like you’re using an outdated or unsupported browser.
 To ensure that Capdesk works well for you, please use a browser that supports the latest web technologies.
 Learn more

 Appendix 1 Categories of personal data

 Appendix 2 Technical and organisational security safeguards

 Appendix 4 Controller's obligations